prebid/prebid.github.io/prebid-mobile/modules/rendering/android-sdk-integration-gam.md

 }
 ```

-#### Step 5: Handle reward
+#### Step 5: Handle a reward
 {:.no_toc}

 Handle earning the reward in the appropriate method.
-Important: the reward can be null.
+Important: a reward can be null.

 ```kotlin
 override fun onUserEarnedReward(rewardedAdUnit: RewardedAdUnit?, reward: Reward?) {